Kino (band): Reunions (2012, 2019–present)

 In 2012, on what would have been Tsoi's fiftieth birthday, the band briefly reunited to record the song "Ataman", which had originally been intended to feature on the Black Album.
-The song was not featured on the album at release because the only recording that existed of the song contained only low-quality vocals.
-This was the final release of the band and the final song to feature Georgy Guryanov who died on 20 July 2013, from complications of hepatitis C, liver and pancreatic cancer, at the age of 52.
+The song was not featured on the album at its release because the only existing recording of the song contained only low-quality vocals.
+This was the final release of the band and the final song to feature Georgy Guryanov, who died on 20 July 2013, from complications of hepatitis C, liver and pancreatic cancer, at the age of 52.

 In 2019, the band announced a reunion with concerts planned in the fall of 2020 for the first time in 30 years.
 It would feature the band's guitarist Yuri Kasparyan and bass guitarists Alexander Titov and Igor Tikhomirov.
 It would also use Viktor's voice, digitized from original multichannel recordings, and be accompanied by a "unique video sequence".
 Viktor Tsoi's son, Alexander, became the band's producer.
 However, due to the COVID-19 pandemic, the concerts were postponed to 2021.

-In March 2021, a live album called Kino in Sevkabel came out, and a year later on December 22, 2022, an album named 12_22, was released on platforms.
+In March 2021, a live album called Kino in Sevkabel came out, and a year later, on 22 December 2022, an album named 12_22, was released on platforms.